 More than one flavour

-A level up will be a 354 kW derivative.
+The regular M3/M4 will have 353 kW (354 kW) on tap.
 In this model, power will be fed to all four wheels via an automatic transmission, much like its bigger sibling the BMW M5.
-At the very top of the M3/M4 food chain will be a 373 kW version, most likely called the M3 Competition.
+At the very top of the M3/M4 food chain will be a 375 kW (373 kW) version, called the M3 Competition.
 It will also be an all-wheel-drive automatic version.
-It is unclear as yet whether there will be a manual all-wheel-drive option in the line-up.
+Both states of tune will have 600 N.m of torque.

 Click here to read our BMW M5 review.

 Interestingly, it seems that BMW will ditch its dual-clutch transmission in favour of an eight-speed torque converter automatic.
-The xDrive four-wheel drive system will most likely feature the RWD-only mode found in the larger BMW M5.
-Reports also suggest that water injection, as used in the M4 GTS, and some form of mild electrification could help boost power when needed.
+The xDrive four-wheel drive system will also feature the RWD-only mode as found in the larger BMW M5.